koii-network/Koii-AI-Coach/TaskDescription.md

 Other $VIP tasks need a genius AI to help the generate content.

-Your machine will support other nodes with a super-computer for creativity., ensuring that they post reliable and relatable content as they embark on the mission of spreading Koii to the broader world.
+Your machine will support other nodes with a super-computer for creativity, ensuring that they post reliable and relatable content as they embark on the mission of spreading Koii to the broader world.

 Your node will receive a share of rewards from all other nodes that it helps, so the more compute capacity you can offer, the better your model can perform.